youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 ### Import on demand

-If you are using `vite`, `webpack` or `vue-cli`, you can use [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components), this plugin can help you to auto importing components.
+If you are using Rsbuild, Vite, webpack or vue-cli, you can use [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components), this plugin can help you to auto importing components.

 Vant officially wrote an automatic import style parser [@vant/auto-import-resolver](https://github.com/youzan/vant/tree/main/packages/vant-auto-import-resolver) based on `unplugin-vue-components`, both of which are used together.